 - With the additional money you will have from pro se representation, you can pay any fines that may come from your actions.

 Knowing some common defense strategies before representing yourself can boost your confidence before stepping in front of a judge.
-If this is your first time receiving a DWI, it may be to your benefit to enter the court pro se, instead of with DWI attorneys in Springfield.
-On the other hand, if you are a repeat offender you may want Springfield DWI attorneys to make creative arguments on your behalf.
+If this is your first time receiving a DWI, it may be to your benefit to enter the court pro se, instead of with DWI attorneys.
+On the other hand, if you are a repeat offender you may want DWI attorneys to make creative arguments on your behalf.
 Either way you will have to be able to gauge the seriousness of your situation and whether it would be a wise decision to defend yourself before a judge.

 Here, we will discuss some common defense strategies that you can use while acting on your own before a judge.
 Although, before we get to the specific defense strategies we should discuss some basics that should be known before stepping into a court.
 Just knowing how a court works is essential to successfully representing yourself.
 This means having a superficial understanding of some civil procedure (the rules behind how a court functions).
 These rules will help you make the right argument at the right time.

-Specific Defenses That Can be Made Without the Assistance of DWI Attorneys in Springfield
+Specific Defenses That Can be Made Without the Assistance of DWI Attorneys

 Specific defense strategies should be studied and understood before entering the court pro se.
 Some of these strategies that can be implemented were discussed in the article “How to Get Your DUI Dismissed” and they are the following: